Michigan’s Pioneer Wine Trail

-There are annual Pioneer Wine Trail festivities including; Art along the Trail in April (April is Michigan Wine Month), and Barking and Wining Along the Trail in July.
+Annual Pioneer Wine Trail events include Art Along the Trail in April (April is Michigan Wine Month), and Barking and Wining Along the Trail in July.
 There is also a rich variety of individual winery events throughout the year that showcase local flavor and culture.

 Making a name for Michigan

 Southeast Michigan wines have come a long way, and today’s offerings reflect both the latest techniques and hands-on care.
 These exceptional wines are the product of well-established vines that have enjoyed years of Michigan’s unique climate and soil.
 Wines produced in Southeast Michigan are treasures waiting to be found.

 A taste of history